VISEGRAD BLOG: Victorious at home, Orban faces deeper isolation abroad

 “His victory was so huge that he is not forced to do anything,” says Janebova.
 “But he needs the EU money.”

 So long as the EU keeps its nerve, and does not fall once again for his staged retreats, using EU funds still offers the best hope of bringing Orban to heel.
-“He has burned all his reserves in this campaign, diplomatic and economic” says Kreko.
+“He has burned all his reserves in this campaign, diplomatic and economic,” says Kreko.